 One common use for these systems in teaching and learning is to post files for students to view or download.
 You can arrange items in folders by chapter, topic, or format — or create folders for project groups and others restricted to instructors.

-Sakai provides course file storage for instructors through the Resources tool.
-Files can be hidden from students altogether or released to them at a specific time.
+Sakai provides storage through the Resources tool.
+Files can be hidden from students altogether or released at a specific time.

 At Notre Dame

 - Which option is for you? see the comparison chart.

 - For course materials, the Kaneb Center can help identify the best route (631-9164) firstname.lastname@example.org